 Performance Metrics

-Performance metrics like net assets and liquidity mirror an ETF’s market status.
-The iShares U.S. Aerospace & Defense ETF stands out with $6.23 billion in assets as of May 2024.
-Following it, the Invesco Aerospace & Defense ETF has about $3.178 billion.
-The SPDR S&P Aerospace & Defense ETF is next, possessing around $2.11 billion.
+Net assets and liquidity are two of the most telling indicators of an ETF’s market standing.
+The iShares U.S. Aerospace & Defense ETF leads with $6.23 billion in assets as of May 2024.
+The Invesco Aerospace & Defense ETF follows with approximately $3.178 billion.
+The SPDR S&P Aerospace & Defense ETF sits at around $2.11 billion, rounding out the top three.

-Smaller ETFs exhibit unique positions.
-The ARK Space Exploration & Innovation ETF holds $249.3 million.
-The Direxion Daily Aerospace & Defense Bull 3X Shares and the SPDR S&P Kensho Future Security ETF report $156.9 million and $55.7 million, respectively.
+Smaller funds occupy interesting niches further down the list.
+The ARK Space Exploration & Innovation ETF holds $249.3 million in assets.
+The Direxion Daily Aerospace & Defense Bull 3X Shares and the SPDR S&P Kensho Future Security ETF report $156.9 million and $55.7 million respectively.

 Top Holdings